gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 This will drop you into the mongo shell where you can perform commands against the database.
 The first thing we need to do is let MongoDB know which database we want to use:

-	> use openshift_broke
+	> use openshift_broker

-To list all of the available collections in the *openshift_broker_dev* database, you can issue the following command:
+To list all of the available collections in the *openshift_broker* database, you can issue the following command:

 	> db.getCollectionNames()